pa11y/pa11y.github.io/pages/home.md

 # Pa11y

 Here at Pa11y, we think making the web more accessible improves it for everyone.
-So we use tools and automation to help make it better.
-We publish a range of free and open source tools to help designers and developers make their web pages more accessible:
+So we publish a range of free and open source tools to help designers and developers make their web pages more accessible:

   - ### [Pa11y CLI]
     A command-line interface which loads web pages and highlights any accessibility issues it finds.
 Useful in <abbr title="Continuous Integration">CI</abbr>, or for when you want to run a one-off test against a web page.